Gravitational waves from burdened primordial black holes dark matter: Introduction

+In this paper, we wish to compute the GW spectrum associated with the formation of PBHs in the new mass window below $10^{10}\rm g$ where PBHs can be the entire DM thanks to the quantum memory burden effect.
 There are various physical mechanisms to form PBHs in the early Universe.
 The most trivial way is through the collapse of sufficiently large inflationary perturbation \cite{Carr:1974nx}.
 Another natural way to form PBHs is through the collapse of Fermi-balls in a first-order phase transition (FOPT) \cite{Kawana:2021tde}.
-Both of these formation scenarios could produce the corresponding GW signal that may be observed in future experiments \cite{Ghosh:2022okj,Huang:2022him,Xie:2023cwi}.
-Our goal in this paper is to compute the GW spectrum associated with the formation of PBHs in the new mass window ($M_{\rm PBH}\lesssim 10^{10} \rm g$) where PBHs can be the entire DM thanks to the quantum memory burden effect.
-The detection of such GW signal could be an evidence that supports the existence of PBHs in this new mass window and explains the DM problem.
+Both of these formation scenarios could produce the corresponding GW signal that may be observed in future experiments \cite{Ghosh:2022okj,Huang:2022him,Xie:2023cwi}\footnote{These two PBH formation scenarios are just a few among many other possible mechanisms such as PBHs formed from quark confinement \cite{Dvali:2021byy}, PBHs formation in the context of loop quantum cosmology \cite{Papanikolaou:2023crz} or F(R) gravity \cite{Banerjee:2022xft}, and many others.
+Nevertheless, the two formation scenarios from inflation and FOPT that we consider here are usually recognized as the most popular and well-motivated ones.}.
+The detection of such GW signal could be an evidence that supports the existence of PBHs in this new mass window and explains the DM problem\footnote{Other complimentary studies such as neutrinos or cosmic rays emission from burdened PBHs can also be useful to conclusively confirm the existence of such PBHs \cite{Chianese:2024rsn,Zantedeschi:2024ram}.}.

 The rest of this paper is organized as follows.
 In Sec.\ref{sec:PBH formation}, we show the mass and the population of PBHs formed from two different mechanisms: inflationary perturbation and collapse of Fermi ball from a FOPT.
 The calculations will take into account a correction due to partially evaporated black holes.
-In Sec.\ref{sec:GWs}, we show the GW spectrum corresponding to the new mass window below $10^{10}\rm g$ where PBHs can be the entire DM thanks to the memory burden effect.
+In Sec.\ref{sec:GWs}, we compute the GW spectrum corresponding to the new mass window below $10^{10}\rm g$ where PBHs can be the entire DM thanks to the memory burden effect.
 As we will see, GWs spectrum produced from inflation and FOPT have distinct features and, while the former peaks at the high-frequency regime, the latter peaks at the lower frequency regime that can be probed by upcoming experiments.
 We summarize our results in Sec.\ref{sec:conclusion}.
-The redshift business of GW spectrum in generic cosmological background is reviewed in Appendix A. The comparison between different contributions to GW spectrum from FOPT is given in Appendix B.
+The redshift business of GW spectrum in generic cosmological background is reviewed in Appendix A. Comparison between different contributions to the total GW spectrum from FOPT is given in Appendix B.